ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 * Each broker may have zero or more partitions per topic.
 When creating topic we specify the number of partition to use.
 Each partition will run on a separate server.
 So if you have 5 brokers you can define topic with 5 partitions.
 * Each partition is a time ordered immutable sequence of records, that are persisted for a long time period.
 It is a log.
 Topic is a labelled log.
 * Each partition is replicated across a configurable number of servers for fault tolerance.
 The number of partition will depend on characteristics like the number of consumers, the traffic pattern, etc...
 * Each partitioned message has a unique sequence id called **offset** ("abcde, ab, a ..." in the figure above are offsets).
-Ids are defined when event arrives at the broker level, and are local to the partition.
+Those offset ids are defined when events arrived at the broker level, and are local to the partition.
 They are unmutable.
 * When a consumer reads a topic, it actually reads data from all the partitions.
 As a consumer reads data from a partition, it advances its offset.
 To read an event the consumer needs to use the topic name, the partition number and the last offset to read from.
 * Partitions guarantee that data with the same keys will be sent to the same consumer and in order.
-They improve throughtput.
+* Adding more partition, in the limit of number of borkers, improve throughtput.

 ### Zookeeper

 Zookeeper is used to persist the component and platform states and it runs in cluster to ensure high availability.
 One zookeeper server is the leader and other are used in backup.

 * Kafka does not keep state regarding consumers and producers.
-* Depending of kafka version offsets are maintained in Zookeeper or in **Kafka**.
-Newer versions use an internal Kafka topic called __consumer_offsets.
+* Depends on kafka version, offsets are maintained in Zookeeper or in **Kafka**: newer versions use an internal Kafka topic called __consumer_offsets.
 In any case consumers can read next message (or from a specific offset) correctly even during broker server outrages.
-* Access Control is saved in Zookeeper
+* Access Controls are saved in Zookeeper
-* Stream processing is helpful for handling out-of-order data, *reprocessing* input as code changes, and performing stateful computations.
-It uses producer / consumer, stateful storage and consumer groups.
-It treats both past and future data the same way.

 ### Consumer group